otterthecat/tinfoilhat/README.md

 	tinfoil(putHatOn)(request);

 	// 'request' is HTTP request object, or optionally
-	// a browser's 'navigator' object.
+	// a browser's 'window' object.
 ```
 If the user has not activated DO NOT TRACK, then the callback will not be called.